heroku/spritestream/README.md

 ## Options

+### `cssClass`

+Use a custom CSS class.
+By default, classes will be named like `.icon` and `.icon-image-name`.
+These can be changed to `.sprite` and `.sprite-image-name`, for example, by passing `sprite`.

 ### `digest`

-Append an md5 hash of the file contents to the end of its name
+Set to `true` to append an md5 hash of the file contents to the end of its name.

 ### `imagesPath`